t1mmen/srtd/README.md

 Live-reloading SQL templates for [Supabase](https://supabase.com) projects.
 DX supercharged! 🚀

-`srtd` enhances the [Supabase](https://supabase.com) development workflow by adding live-reloading SQL templates, and a single-source-of-truth template migrations system for your database functions, RLS policies, etc. Drastically simplify code reviews 💪
+`srtd` enhances the [Supabase](https://supabase.com) DX by adding live-reloading SQL templates.
+The single-source-of-truth template ➡️ migrations system brings sanity to code reviews, and the workflow of iterating on database functions, RLS policies, etc.

 Built specifically for projects using the standard [Supabase](https://supabase.com) stack (but probably works alright for other Postgres-based projects, too).